 Bulletproof Handyman

-What Can a Handyman Do in Bowling Green, Kentucky?
+What Can a Handyman Do Without a License in Bowling Green, Kentucky?

 In Kentucky, there is no single statewide “general contractor” license for typical handyman work; licensing is handled by (1) state boards for specific trades (electrical, plumbing, HVAC, etc.) and (2) local governments that may require a local contractor registration and a business/tax license.
 In Bowling Green (Warren County), a handyman can usually perform non-structural, non-trade work (painting, minor repairs, trim, drywall patches) but must avoid regulated trades unless properly licensed and permitted; local contractor registration may be required for jobs above a local dollar threshold.